Metadata Plugin

 </html>

 The plugin will render the <seo-bundle> component and extract any <meta> tags it produces.
-These values will then be available to other components on the page.

 </template>